saper-2/ha-addon-tt-lock-standalone/README.md

 ## :information_source: Hints

 - If you are getting many operation failures when trying to perform actions (add card, PIN, etc.) and see a lot of `bad CRC` messages in the console, try uncommenting `TTLOCK_IGNORE_CRC: 1` in the compose file and restart the container.
 This might also make the app slightly more responsive.
+- If you're using Pi4 or 5 as build platform, then all the pairing and so on, you have to do when you move the card to Pi0W2 - Pi0 (v1) won't work, it uses different CPU architecture and docker won't run.